Black and white image of two men placing letters in marquee that say "Powell Symphony Hall Future Home of the St. Louis Symphony"

 The SLSO Family

 The SLSO family includes two resident choruses.
-Formed in the 1976/1977 season, the St. Louis Symphony Chorus is an audition-only, professional-level choral ensemble made up mostly of volunteers from the St. Louis region.
-Appearing with the St. Louis Symphony Orchestra several times each season, the Chorus performs advanced repertoire from the entire classical canon.
+Formed in the 1976/1977 season, the St. Louis Symphony Chorus is a professional-level choral ensemble made up mostly of volunteers from the St. Louis region.
+Appearing with the SLSO several times each season, the Chorus performs repertoire from the entire choral-orchestral canon.
 Recognized for its artistic excellence, the chorus has performed at Carnegie Hall to critical acclaim.
-The St. Louis Symphony IN UNISON Chorus is an all-volunteer, 120+-voice auditioned ensemble that performs a variety of musical styles, with a focus on the interpretation, performance, and preservation of Black American musical expression.
-Founded in 1994 by Robert Ray, the chorus performs with the SLSO annually at its Gospel Christmas and Lift Every Voice: Black History Month Celebration concerts, as well as at its free community concert and throughout the community.
-The chorus is under the direction of Kevin McBeth, who has led the IN UNISON Chorus since 2011.
+The St. Louis Symphony IN UNISON Chorus is an all-volunteer, 120+-voice auditioned ensemble that performs a variety of musical styles, with a focus on the interpretation, performance, and preservation of music from the African diaspora.
+Founded in 1994 by Robert Ray, the IN UNISON Chorus performs with the SLSO annually at its IN UNISON Christmas and Lift Every Voice: Black History Month Celebration concerts, as well as at its free community concert and throughout the community.
+The chorus is under the direction of Kevin McBeth, who has led the ensemble since 2011.

-Another key member of the SLSO family is the St. Louis Symphony Youth Orchestra, a musical training ground for talented student musicians.
-Founded in 1970 by then-Assistant Conductor Leonard Slatkin, the Youth Orchestra presents three free concerts each season.
-Recognized for its superb artistry, the Youth Orchestra performs professional-level repertoire and is composed of students from dozens of schools who travel from a 150-mile radius to play in the ensemble.
+The St. Louis Symphony Youth Orchestra is a musical training ground for talented student musicians.
+Founded in 1970 by then-Assistant Conductor Leonard Slatkin, the Youth Orchestra presents three concerts each season.
+Recognized for its superb artistry, the Youth Orchestra performs professional-level repertoire and is composed of students from dozens of public, parochial, and home schools who travel from a 150-mile radius to play in the ensemble.

 Education Commitment

 Committed to nurturing the next generation of musicians and supporting music educators, the SLSO was one of the first orchestras in the country to institute an education program.
 The orchestra began concerts for schoolchildren in 1921 under Music Director Rudolph Ganz.
-Since then, inviting students to hear live music has been a cornerstone of the SLSO, emphasizing musical outreach across all ages from Pre-K to college.
-In addition to inviting students to hear live orchestral performances through education concerts, SLSO musicians perform dozens of times each year at schools across the region and provide mentorship to young musicians.
+Since then, engaging students through music has been a cornerstone of the SLSO.
+In addition to inviting students to hear live orchestral performances through education concerts, the SLSO reaches students directly in their schools, provides mentorship and performance outlets to young musicians, and supports music educators through training, resources, and enrichment opportunities.

-As the SLSO marked 100 years of its commitment to music education, it has sharpened its focus on serving students and teachers through a robust library of resources, including an increasing portfolio of digital programs that reached more than 200,000 students and teachers in every state and on six continents in the 2021/2022 season.
+As the SLSO marked 100 years of its commitment to music education in 2021, it has sharpened its focus on serving students and teachers through a robust library of resources, including an increasing portfolio of digital programs that reached more than 330,000 students and teachers in 49 states and on six continents in the 2022/2023 season.

 America’s Orchestra